 How do you involve parents/carers?Through discussions, meetings and shared information with parents.
 Keeping parents updated on development trackers.
 If a child arrives at nursery with additional needs known parents, nursery and outside agencies involved will meet to put a plan in place to ensure as smooth a transition as possible.

-How do you support a child’s learning and development?Daily discussions and advice if required with key person and Senco, Home Nursery Diaries, Plan Do and Review, Person Centered Planning and 4+1 Reviews.
+How do you support a child’s learning and development?Daily discussions and advice if required with key person and Senco, Home Nursery Diaries, Plan Do and Review, Person Centred Planning and 4+1 Reviews.
 Referrals to outside agencies if required after discussing with parents.
 Staff attend training required to accommodate individual needs, and advise parents on available training and workshops.

 How do you meet a child’s educational needs?Nursery ensure targets are being met and are being reviewed, following advice from professionals.
 Regular Plan Do and Review meetings, and 4+1 reviews with nursery, parents and outside agencies involved.
-Nursery use a Person Centered Approach sharing information and ideas to look at the best way we can support a child taking into account the child's likes and views.
+Nursery use a Person Centred Approach sharing information and ideas to look at the best way we can support a child taking into account the child's likes and views.

 How do we know my child is achieving agreed outcomes?Children’s development is continually monitored and information shared with parents.
 Childs file and Learning Journey is available for parents to look through and discuss with staff.
 Regular Plan do and Review meetings and 4+1 reviews with nursery staff and outside agencies involved.

 How do you adapt for a child with extra needs?Nursery assess the needs of every child as an individual and make reasonable adjustments where possible, this is continually reviewed and adapted using advice resources and equipment provided by outside agencies involved.
-Children on the SEN register have their own targets from Person Centered Plans which are included in the weekly planning.
+Children on the SEN register have their own targets from Person Centred Plans which are included in the weekly planning.